 - Mild co-ordination problems.

 People in this stage often need little help.
-They may understand how they are changing and be able to talk to others about their experience of living with the disease.
+They may understand how they are changing and be able to talk to others about their experience.
 They may also wish to help plan and direct their future care.

 What to expect in the middle stage